ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~
 {: #fig-cbor-diag3  title="CBOR serialisation." artwork-align="center"}

-I can be noted that some delta values are higher than 23, leading to a 2 bytes encoding in
+It can be observed that some delta values are higher than 23, requiring 2 bytes for their encoding in CBOR.
+This is a result of the automatic SID allocation based on alphabetical ordering, which doesn't optimize for efficient deltas.
-CBOR.

-Query and compressed packet are not represented, since the result are the same.
-The ID in the
-query may differs since the SID allocation may be slightly different, but the size is unchanged.
+### CORECONF Query and Compressed Packet

+The CORECONF query and compressed packet sizes remain consistent with previous approaches.
+The query size is 15 bytes (similar to the Universal Options approach), and the compressed packet size remains at 49 bytes.

+### Analysis

+The Merged Data Model approach offers an interesting middle ground between the semantic and Universal Options approaches.
+By combining both approaches in a single model, it provides the benefits of compatibility with existing semantic compression while adding the flexibility to handle new or protocol-specific options.

+The CBOR serialization size (400 bytes) falls between the semantic approach (357 bytes) and the Universal Options approach (481 bytes), reflecting its hybrid nature.
+This represents a reasonable compromise that balances compatibility, flexibility, and efficiency.

+A key advantage of this approach is its unified framework, which eliminates the need to choose between different compression approaches.
+Implementations can leverage semantic compression for well-known fields while still maintaining the ability to handle any new protocol options through the Universal Options mechanism.

+However, the automatic SID allocation based on alphabetical ordering leads to some inefficiency in delta encoding.
+As shown in the diagnostic representation, some delta values require 2 bytes for encoding, which increases the serialization size.
+This suggests that further optimization of SID allocation could improve efficiency, which is explored in the next approach.

+Overall, the Merged approach offers a pragmatic solution that balances the strengths of both semantic and Universal Options approaches while mitigating some of their respective limitations.
+It provides a path forward that maintains backward compatibility while enabling future extensibility.

-## Ordered
+## Ordered SID Allocation Approach

-This time the SID file is manually edited to optimize the delta values.
-The Data Model is
-exactly the same as in the previous example.
+The Ordered approach represents a further optimization of the Merged approach through strategic manual allocation of SIDs.
+While it uses the exact same YANG Data Model as the Merged approach, it differs in how SIDs are assigned to the nodes in the model.

+### Implementation Approach
+In standard YANG Data Models, SIDs are typically allocated automatically based on alphabetical ordering of nodes or through sequential assignment.
+This automatic allocation, while convenient, often produces suboptimal delta values when serializing CBOR-encoded rules.
+The Ordered approach intervenes in this process by manually editing the SID file to optimize delta values specifically for CBOR encoding efficiency.
+By carefully arranging SIDs to ensure that frequently used nodes have closely related values, this approach minimizes the number of bytes required to encode the deltas between adjacent SIDs in the CBOR representation.

+### CBOR Serialization

-The CBOR serialization is 376 Byte long, 16 bytes longuer than the RFC 9363 with
+The CBOR serialization of the rule using the Ordered approach is 376 bytes in size:
-specific SIDs for CoAP option.

 ~~~
 b'a119139fa11781a4178ca71719142228022701161913fe2619143e121913fa2281a20100024101a7